A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics: Performance analysis

 \subsection{Embedding of a semi-sphere}

-We begin by embedding a synthetic dataset sampled from a semi-spherical manifold using SGE and Isomap to demonstrate the key concepts of our proposed SGE technique since, in this case, we can analytically compute the manifold distance on the semi-sphere and then compare with the embedding distances computed by SGE and Isomap.
-We sample 600 points from the manifold defined by
+We begin this section by embedding a synthetic dataset, sampled from a semi-spherical manifold, using SGE, Isomap, and PMFA to demonstrate the key concepts of our proposed SGE technique since, in this case, we can analytically compute the manifold distance on the semi-sphere and then compare it with the embedding distances computed by above NDR methods.